zhanxw/rvtests/README.md

 These *sets* are treated similar to gene.
 You can thus use `--setFile` to define sets (similar to `--geneFile` option), and use `--set` to define a specific set (similar to `--gene` option).
-Additionally, use `--setList` can speicify a set to test from command line.
+Additionally, use `--setList` can specify a set to test from command line.

 The format of a set file is: (1) set names; (2) ranges (e.g. chrom:begin-end);
 For example, you have a set file, `example.set`, like this: